cdslaborg/paramonted/generic/2/contributing/development/fortran/index.md

 #### Library interface preprocessor directives

 To make the ParaMonte an inter-operable cross-language library, it is necessary to tailor sections of code for the particular languages of interest.
-The kernel connection to all languages other than Fortran is provided via the `FCI_ENABLED` preprocessor macro in the ParaMonte library.
+The Fortran connection to all languages other than Fortran is provided via the `FCI_ENABLED` preprocessor macro in the ParaMonte library.

 1. The `CFI_ENABLED` preprocessor macro must be defined with value `1` for any section of the code that is meant to be accessible from any programming language other than Fortran, most importantly, the C programming language.